TITLE Admissions Coordinator-Data and Communications

 2. Supports the recruitment efforts of the University by developing familiarity with data stored in the student database and the importance of the integrity of the data entering and extracted from the database to support recruitment needs.

-3. Provides data required to meet Admissions’ needs by using query management tools and researching data requests and working with Computer Services and Enrollment Services staff to develop queries and reports to meet the needs of departments and offices for data to support enrollment goals and recruitment initiatives.
+3. Provides data required to meet Admissions’ needs by using query management tools and researching data requests and working with the Assistant Director of Admissions-Office Operations to develop queries and reports to meet the needs of departments and offices for data to support enrollment goals and recruitment initiatives.